Transporting Task Vectors across Different Architectures without Training: Method

 \subsection{Properties and Scope}

 \tit{\methodname Preserves the Norm.} A key property of the transport rule in~\cref{eq:tauB_solution} is that it preserves the Frobenius norm of the task update:

 since $T_{\mathrm{in}}$ and $T_{\mathrm{out}}$ have orthonormal rows.
 This norm preservation ensures that the magnitude of the update remains consistent across models, preventing unintended scaling effects and preserving the relative strength of the task update across architectures.
+Beyond preserving the update magnitude, orthogonality also stabilizes the transport problem.
+Indeed, in unconstrained least-squares formulations, rank-deficient activation covariances admit infinitely many equivalent solutions that can arbitrarily amplify poorly conditioned directions.
+By restricting the transport maps to orthogonal transformations, we remove these scaling ambiguities while preserving the norm and relative geometry of the update within the aligned subspace.

 \tit{On the Generalization of \textsc{Theseus}.} While we present the method assuming model $A$ has lower-dimensional representations than model $B$, the formulation is symmetric.
 In practice, task-vector transport can be applied in either direction by swapping the roles of the two models.
 Moreover, when the two models have representations of equal dimensionality, the Procrustes mappings reduce to square orthogonal transformations, and the same transport rule applies without modification.
 We empirically study both settings in \cref{sec:experiments}.